What’s the Difference Between Adderall and Ritalin?

 Mechanism of Action

-Both medications are stimulants, but their active ingredients differ: Adderall contains amphetamine salts, while Ritalin contains methylphenidate.
-The way these substances affect the brain’s neurotransmitters is slightly different.
-Adderall tends to have a longer-lasting effect and works more gradually, while Ritalin has a faster onset but a shorter duration.
+While both medications are stimulants, their active ingredients differ: Adderall contains amphetamine salts, while Ritalin contains methylphenidate.
+These substances affect the brain’s neurotransmitters differently.
+Adderall tends to have a longer-lasting effect and works more gradually, whereas Ritalin has a faster onset but a shorter duration.

 Duration of Effect